 About

 Hi there!
-I am a multidisciplinary researcher and professor whose main fields of interests are inbetween technology and natural sciences, with a strong background in mathematics.
+I am a multidisciplinary researcher whose main fields of interests are inbetween technology and natural sciences, with a strong background in mathematics.

 Hobbies-wise I like composing music, learning all I can, and debating endlessly about utopian realities.